leBluem/RandomBlenderCode/README.md

 ## Count
  - count selected objects and their vertices, print obj if > 60.000
- - also rename obj.data to meshname
+ - also rename obj.data.name to obj.name
 ```
 import bpy
 if True: